-Do you long to be part of a group just for parents that covers a broad range of issues, while also allowing for your Christian perspective, scripture and prayer?
+Do you long to be part of a group just for parents that cover a broad range of issues, while also allowing for your Christian perspective, scripture, and prayer?

 YOU AS A FACILITATOR

+You might be thinking, “I’m such a mess how can I lead a group?”
 We’ve taken the emphasis off leading and placed it on facilitating.
-Your role is not as a teacher or instructor, rather, you’re simply a facilitator sharing content, asking a few open-ended questions, then guiding discussion.
+Your role is not as a teacher or instructor, rather, you’re simply a facilitator sharing content, asking a few open-ended questions, then guiding the discussion.
 You aren’t expected to know everything or have your act together.
 We’re all fellow strugglers on the same heartbreaking path.
-Authenticity and a willingness to be vulnerable with your trials, is your best asset.
+Authenticity and a willingness to be vulnerable with your trials is your best asset.

 We recognize that what we do and how we do it – the frequency our group meets and where – may not fit every situation.
 Feel free to structure your group as you see best.
 Our goal is more support groups all over the country.
 There are so many in need, with so few resources.